 Autoscaling events are created when autoscaling configuration changes or when scaling up/down happens.
 These can be found in the Events tab in your service dashboard.

-You can view the number of instances and the average CPU utilization of those instances over time in the Scaling tab in your service dashboard.
+You can view the number of instances and the average CPU and memory utilization over time in the Scaling tab for your Render service.

 Your service is billed for the actual number of instances up at every second multiplied by the plan rate.
 There is no extra cost to enable autoscaling.
 Here are some examples to clarify.

 If you have 2 instances running at all times (manual scaling), you’ll be billed 2x your plan’s rate.
 If your service is on the Starter plan for the whole month, you’ll be billed $7 × 2 = $14.

 Suppose you have a Starter service with autoscaling enabled and, every day, your service scales to 2 instances for 6 hours and back to 1 instance for the remaining 18 hours,

 the actual number of instances of is